 Making a living will always have its challenges.
 Why not meet those challenges with the added benefit of being interested in and even passionate about dealing with those challenges, rather than dreading or even trying to avoid them?

 Viktor Frankl, a pioneer in psychotherapy and a shining example of creating a meaningful life, wrote that happiness is “. . . not an aim but an effect, let us say a side effect, of the achievement of a task.”
 He believed that a person could not directly pursue happiness but proposed that “. . . pleasure establishes itself automatically as soon as one has fulfilled a meaning or realized a value.”

 Even if you are already working within an area that you are passionate about, you want to be able to work smarter.
 You aren’t free to do your best work if you’re in a constant state of exhaustion or overwhelm.
 You can’t excel unless you have time to work ‘on’ your craft, not just ‘do’ your craft.
 You need freedom more from constraints – or leverage.

-So, what we’re talking about here at TransformNation is making your income doing something that you feel is meaningful and is profitable enough to be sustainable – to allow you room to find your voice, explore your potential, and excel.
+So, the goal I would think, is make your living doing something that you feel is meaningful and is profitable enough to be sustainable – to allow you room to find your voice, explore your potential, and excel.